DCAN-Labs/BIBSnet/docs/usage.md

 ### Container

 When running CABINET using a GPU, the job typically takes about 45 minutes, 20 tasks, and one node with 40 gb of memory to run effectively.
-When running CABINET with a CPU, the job typically takes about 1.5 hours, 20 tasks, and a node with 80 gb of memory to run effectively.
 Less memory could result in holes in the segmentation produced by BIBSnet.

 This has been primarily tested in Singularity.
 We are less able to provide technical support for Docker execution.